 Shinji Kagawa and his Bundesliga-based Japanese cohorts qualified for the final in Russia in some style, losing just two of their 18 games.
 Dortmund star Kagawa and Hertha Berlin-owned Genki Haraguchi – neither of them strikers – plundered six and five goals respectively.

-In preliminary squad: Marco Fabian (Frankfurt), Carlos Salcedo (Frankfurt)
+In final squad: Marco Fabian (Frankfurt), Carlos Salcedo (Frankfurt)

 The USA’s loss was Mexico’s gain in CONCACAF qualifying.
 Christian Pulisic and Co. could only finish fifth in the final section, which Mexico won five points clear of Costa Rica.
 Carlos Salcedo’s El Tri even beat the USMNT 2-1 in Ohio.
 Frankfurt teammate Marco Fabian was injured for that game, but his recent return to fitness means he is all-but guaranteed his place in Russia.